-If RebindableSyntax (page 260) is enabled, overloaded labels will be desugared using whatever fromLabel function is in scope, rather than always using GHC.OverloadedLabels.fromLabel.
+If RebindableSyntax (page 259) is enabled, overloaded labels will be desugared using whatever fromLabel function is in scope, rather than always using GHC.OverloadedLabels.fromLabel.

 When writing an overloaded label, there must be no space between the hash sign and the following identifier.
-The MagicHash (page 244) extension makes use of postfix hash signs; if OverloadedLabels (page 433) and MagicHash (page 244) are both enabled then x#y means x# y, but if only OverloadedLabels (page 433) is enabled then it means x #y.
-The Unboxed-Tuples (page 485) extension makes (# a single lexeme, so when UnboxedTuples (page 485) is enabled you must write a space between an opening parenthesis and an overloaded label.
+The MagicHash (page 242) extension makes use of postfix hash signs; if OverloadedLabels (page 423) and MagicHash (page 242) are both enabled then x#y means x# y, but if only OverloadedLabels (page 423) is enabled then it means x #y.
+The Unboxed-Tuples (page 474) extension makes (# a single lexeme, so when UnboxedTuples (page 474) is enabled you must write a space between an opening parenthesis and an overloaded label.
+To avoid confusion, you are strongly encouraged to put a space before the hash when using OverloadedLabels (page 423).